-Sources which release gasses or particles into you home can degrade the quality of the air you breathe.
+Sources which release gasses or particles into your home can degrade the quality of the air you breathe.
 This can be worsened by inadequate ventilation.
 Good ventilation will dilute indoor air emissions by introducing cleaner outdoor air into your home as well as carry these emissions out of the area.
 High temperatures and high humidity can also increase concentration of some pollutants.

 Common pollutants found in the home: